Posted: 10/9/17 | October 9th, 2017

 A baby elephant and its family.

-If you’re going to Kruger, the end of the dry season (August–November) is the best time to visit, because the lack of watering holes means animals have fewer places to congregate around, making them easier to see.
+If you’re going to South Africa, the best time to visit Kruger is the end of the dry season (August–November) because the lack of watering holes means animals have fewer places to congregate around, making them easier to see.